 Shortly after the Battle of Gravelines, a strong wind carried the Armada into the North Sea, dashing the Spaniards’ hopes of linking up with the Duke of Parma’s army.
 With supplies running low and disease beginning to spread through his fleet, the Duke of Medina-Sidonia resolved to abandon the invasion mission and return to Spain by rounding Scotland and Ireland.

 The Spanish Armada had lost over 2,000 men during its naval engagements with the English, but its journey home proved to be far more deadly.
 The once-mighty flotilla was ravaged by sea storms as it rounded Scotland and the western coast of Ireland.
 Several ships sank in the squalls, while others ran aground or broke apart after being thrown against the shore.

-By the time the “Great and Most Fortunate Navy” finally reached Spain two months later, it had lost as many as 60 of its 130 ships and suffered some 15,000 deaths.
+By the time the “Great and Most Fortunate Navy” finally reached Spain in the autumn of 1588, it had lost as many as 60 of its 130 ships and suffered some 15,000 deaths.

 The vast majority of the Spanish Armada’s losses were caused by disease and foul weather, but its defeat was nevertheless a triumphant military victory for England.

 By fending off the Spanish fleet, the island nation saved itself from invasion and won recognition as one of Europe’s most fearsome sea powers.
 The clash also established the superiority of heavy cannons in naval combat, signaling the dawn of a new era in warfare at sea.

 While the Spanish Armada is now remembered as one of history’s great military blunders, it didn’t mark the end of the conflict between England and Spain.
 In 1589, Queen Elizabeth launched a failed “English Armada” against Spain.